Madhulathayallamanda/spotify-clone/README.md

 ## Usage-

-Once the Spotify clone is open in your browser, You can then click the play button next to the song to start playing it, and use the playback controls at the bottom of the page to control the song playback.The currently playing song and album artwork are displayed in the "Now Playing" section at the bottom of the page.
+After opening the Spotify clone in your browser, click the play button beside a song to start playing it.
+You can control playback using the buttons at the bottom of the page.
+The "Now Playing" area shows the song and album cover that’s currently playing.

 ## Live-Demo-